Labernator/Mordheim/Mordheim2024/readme.md

 ### Underdog
 > The underdog bonus is calculated against the strongest opposing warband.

 Marius: good one
+Stefan: Good one

 ### Szenario Auswahl
 > The warband with the lowest warband rating may choose the next scenario.
 If two or more warbands are tied for last place, roll off to see who may decide.

 Marius: bad one.
 We want to have campaign progression
+Stefan: Weg damit

 ### The Hero Save
 > After rolling all the injuries of your warband, and contemplating the total annihilation that would soon follow, the player may decide to call upon the Hero Save.\nIn doing so, the player decides to ignore all the injuries to all the models in the warband, but also renounces to all the experience gains of the game.
 All other post battle sequence steps take place as normal.\nNote: The exploration can therefore be made by all the heroes in the warband, as none was removed from the game.